 She translated novelists such as Claro, Scholastique Mukasonga, Pierre Lemaitre, Alain Robbe-Grillet, Claude Simon, Irène Némirovsky, Marguerite Yourcenar, and the philosopher Alain Badiou.

-She is currently a guest professor in Italian Linguistics at Vrije Universiteit Brussel and at KU Leuven campus Brussels.
+She is currently a guest professor in Italian Linguistics at KU Leuven campus Brussels.

 Her research focuses on contemporary Italian literature, literary translation, Italian sociolinguistics, comparative literature.